-- 3. Customer and General Public Mask Use.
-Customers and the public in general, are encouraged to wear face coverings over their nose and mouth any time they are interacting with others from outside their households. - 4.
-Phased Restart.
+5. Phased Restart.
 Preventing outbreaks and limiting the spread of COVID-19 is the only way to avoid future business and social disruption.
 The success of this phased restart will depend in large part on the ability of employers and employees to adhere to the public health, safety, and social distancing measures essential to limiting the spread of illness.

-Subject to compliance by all affected businesses and non-profit and government entities with the health and safety requirements set forth above and ACCD guidance developed in consultation with VDH and the Department of Public Safety/Division of Emergency Management, Phase 2 of this effort, effective April 27, 2020, will allow the following:
+Subject to compliance by all affected businesses and non-profit and government entities with the health and safety requirements set forth above and ACCD guidance developed in consultation with VDH and the Department of Public Safety/Division of Emergency Management, Phase 3 of this effort, effective May 4, 2020, will allow the following: